Patience, Growth and Consistency.

-Global Fortune 500 company behind brands like Lysol, Dettol, Finish and Durex
+Fortune 500 behind Lysol, Dettol, Finish, and Durex.

-View Project →A full-stack task management app designed to stay fast, secure, and distraction-free.
+View project →Task management app built to stay fast, secure, distraction-free.

 Writing helps me slow down.
-These are honest reflections on growth, uncertainty, balance, and becoming more human along the way.
+Honest takes on growth, uncertainty, and what it means to stay human while building things.

-Most growth doesn’t happen when life is loud.
-It happens in quiet moments—when no one is watching and you choose to keep going anyway.
+Most growth doesn't happen when life is loud.
+It happens in quiet moments — when no one's watching and you choose to keep going anyway.

 These moments don't look impressive from the outside, but they slowly build resilience.
 They teach patience, self-trust, and the ability to keep moving without applause.